TheTrio/Class-Reminder/README.md

 Here are some of the issues we're aware of, and are working to resolve :-

-1. Time should be specified in ISO Time Format for better usability
+1. Time should be specified in [ISO 8601 Format](https://en.wikipedia.org/wiki/ISO_8601) for better usability
 2. A single Bot should function for multiple users, storing each users Schedule.
 Presently each user has to create their own instance of the bot.